Sustainable Tourism: What It Is, How It Works, What You Can Do

 E-Magine Tours as a conscious choice

 At E-Magine Tours we have always wanted to provide an alternative means of transportation that is environmentally friendly in more than just one way.
-The electric scooters we have consumes a lot less electricity than other vehicles, but they can still travel up to 30 kms with one charge!
+The electric scooters we have consume a fraction of the electricity compared to cars, but they can still safely travel up to 30 kms with one charge which is more than enough for most city trips.
 Nowadays we are living through a constant energy crisis and being considerate of the amount of energy you use is always important.
 Whether you think about saving money, being more environmentally friendly or both, electric scooters are a great choice.
 Not to mention the fact that they are zero-emission vehicles.
 Other tour options like a tour bus, tuk-tuk or car ride, all emit carbon dioxide to the atmosphere.
 The e-scooters don’t!